Holly Bennett: Pet Resort Manager

-Amy Shepard, our Enrichment Coordinator, has been a Client Service Representative and Veterinary Assistant with Brook-Falls Veterinary Hospital & Exotic Care.
+Amy Shepherd, our Certified Pet Dog Trainer and our Enrichment Coordinator.
+She has been a Client Service Representative and Veterinary Assistant with Brook-Falls Veterinary Hospital & Exotic Care.

 Before coming on board with Brook-Falls, Amy was living in South Carolina, where she worked for a veterinary hospital and pet resort.
 While there, Amy taught basic obedience classes at the resort when she wasn’t working in the hospital.

 Amy has always been interested in training all types of animals and has experience with dogs, cats, and horses.
-She has a BA in Equine Business from Midway University in Kentucky and has recently become interested in a canine training certification.
+She has a BA in Equine Business from Midway University in Kentucky and has recently been certified in a canine training.

 Amy lives in the Menomonee Falls area with her dog Lux and three cats.